A woman with glasses using her laptop with some worry.

 Share:

-Starting your journey to homeownership is exciting, but it’s important to be aware that a lender won’t approve you for a mortgage loan unless you can afford to repay it.
-Thankfully, when you are approved, you can expect the loan terms to be fair and favorable to you – due in large part to the Ability-to-Repay/Qualified Mortgage Rule (ATR/QM Rule).
+Starting your journey to homeownership can be complicated at first.
+Thankfully, when you’re approved for a mortgage, you can expect the loan terms to be fair and favorable to you – due in large part to the Ability-to-Repay/Qualified Mortgage Rule (ATR/QM Rule).

-The Consumer Financial Protection Bureau’s final rules revising the ATR/QM Rule make mortgages more accessible while still keeping lenders accountable.
+The current ATR/QM Rule helps make mortgages more accessible while still holding lenders accountable.
 This information can be complex, so let’s carefully examine how the ATR/QM Rule supports consumers like you.

 The Ability-To-Repay/Qualified Mortgage Rule (ATR/QM Rule), Explained

 If a lender doesn’t follow the ATR/QM Rule, borrowers may have more legal protection against foreclosure.
-That’s because these lenders could be viewed as not sufficiently protecting their borrowers in advance.
+That’s because these lenders could be viewed as not sufficiently protecting their borrowers.

 The ATR/QM Rule also sets in place other provisions that limit prepayment penalties and enforce record-keeping up to 3 years after both parties sign the loan contract.